ANZAC Day 2026: Sydney Events & Commemorations

 ANZAC Day commemorates the landing of the Australian and New Zealand Army Corps at Gallipoli on 25 April 1915.

-Although the Gallipoli campaign was costly, it established a powerful legacy of courage, mateship, resilience, and sacrifice values central to Australian identity.
+Although the Gallipoli campaign was costly, it established a legacy of courage, mateship, resilience, and sacrifice, values that remain central to Australian identity.

 Major ANZAC Day Sydney Events

-Sydney’s ANZAC commemorations include dawn services, the ANZAC Day March, community ceremonies, sporting fixtures, and cultural traditions, all highlighting the day's significance.
+Sydney’s commemorations include dawn services, the ANZAC Day March, community ceremonies, and sporting traditions.
+These take place across memorials, military and maritime museums, and key harbour locations.

 ANZAC Day Dawn Services